TheRealKaup/TheRealKaup/lists/video_games.md

   Starting the game, everything felt rudimentary.
 The game conveyed to an extent that this feeling is provoked intentionally, such as by describing Natsuki's analogous manga as "moe".
 The first act of the story is supposed to be simple, serving only to generate sympathy that will be utilized much later.
 But then the following act maintained poor quality and felt forced.
 As not even the protagonist was acknowledging the jumpscares, the section was left to be deducted as entirely meta.
 Meta is cheap; if the characters are unaffected by the events and only the repetitive and gratuitous jumpscares remain, then why should I bother?

   For this I was surprised to acquire the perspective I hold now.
-If I were to write this entry right after finishing the game, I would likely place it at C. It managed to go up by 2 tiers after lingering for a day, but this is as far as it can reach, considering the time itself spent with the characters wasn't exactly outstanding.
+If I were to write this entry right after finishing the game, I would likely place it at C. It managed to go up to here after lingering for a day, but this is as far as it can reach, considering the time itself spent with the characters wasn't exactly outstanding.

 </details>

-# C
+# C; Decent

 ## Firewatch